GregDritschler/knative-routing-tutorial/README.md

 You should see traffic being split evenly between revisions 1 and 2 in the `Request Volume By Revision` dashboard.

 ![grafana](doc/source/images/grafana.png)

+Keep the grafana window open since we'll return to it later in the tutorial.

+### Additional service hostnames in release mode

 When using the service release mode, additional service hostnames are created for accessing specific revisions.
 You can see these hostnames by using the following command.